teramako/AWX.psm/docs/cmdlets/Get-Credential.md

 # Get-Credential

 ## SYNOPSIS
-Retrieve Credentials by the ID.
+Retrieve Credentials by the ID(s).

 ## SYNTAX